Noble-Lab/hic-helper/README.md

 This directory includes scripts to do visualization for different purposes, including Hi-C submatrix visualization, loop visualization, loop APA,  1D signal visualization, contact statistics visualization.

 # Delete everything below this line.
-Use sphynx to automatically generate the descriptions below from the comments in the Python code.
+Instead, use sphynx to automatically generate the descriptions below from the comments in the Python code. ---Bill

 --------------------------------------------